laubonghaudoi/Chinese_Rime/README.md

 ## Collected Schemas

-At the moment there are 73 schemas for 40 languages/dialects collected, and still **missing the schemas for Northern Min, Central Min, Shao-Jiang Min, Qiongleihua, Pinghua, Xiang, Gan, Huizhou, Lan–Yin Mandarin, Southwestern Mandarin**.
+At the moment there are 74 schemas for 40 languages/dialects collected (old Chinese and middle Chinese are counted as one language respectively), and still **missing the schemas for Northern Min, Central Min, Shao-Jiang Min, Qiongleihua, Pinghua, Xiang, Gan, Huizhou, Lan–Yin Mandarin, Southwestern Mandarin**.
 If you have composed a schema for any of the languages above, please contact me to include it to the collection.
 Schemas for other Chinese languages are also highly welcomed.

 - Archaic Chinese
     - 上古全拼 - `dkzp`